guptad2/impact-git-assignment/README.md

 This assignment lacks detailed steps on purpose since we want you to be able learn small tasks independently.
 If you don't understand git, here is a helpful youtube tutorial https://www.youtube.com/watch?v=Y9XZQO1n_7c

+EDIT: You don't have to change master.txt anymore.